 OPEN ACCESS™ Is Faster

 OPEN ACCESS™ has been independently proven to reduce fire department response times for fire monitoring systems by up to 2 full minutes.
-In a traditional non-direct ULC fire monitoring situation, an alarm signal is sent to a monitoring station, which must be manually handled by an operator.
+In a traditional non-direct Underwriters Laboratories listed fire monitoring situation, an alarm signal is sent to a monitoring station, which must be manually handled by an operator.
 That operator must pick up the phone, dial the Fire Department and verbally report the fire alarm and building information to a Fire Department dispatcher.
 The Fire Department Dispatcher must then manually enter the information into the CAD in order to dispatch the trucks.

 Through OPEN ACCESS™ pre-verified data is electronically sent into the CAD system, which reduces the timeline of the entire process.
 When you consider that a fire doubles in size every minute after the first four minutes, it’s clear that improving response times by two-minutes can significantly improve the chances of mitigating property damage and loss of lives.

 As outlined in the previous section, traditional UL/ULC fire alarm monitoring is made up of many steps, which are subject to human error.
 Miscommunication of data between the monitoring station and the Fire Department, or errors in typing or data can all lead to costly time delays and even the dispatch of trucks to the wrong address.
 Since